 Look for 'no claims bonus' discounts

-- Depending on your insurer, this will be called a no claims bonus or no claims discount (NCD) and that's basically what it is – a discount for not making a claim.
+- Every insurer has a name for this: no claims discount, safe driver bonus, the list goes on.
+Essentially it's a discount for not making a claim.
 The amount of the discount varies depending on the insurer.
 A 'maximum' rating (which usually means no claims for five years) can save you up to 70%.

 Get a discount for restricting drivers